Robin-Geissler/SOEM-TopologyMonitoring/README.md

 Documentation
 -------------

-Get the original version of SOEM: https://openethercatsociety.github.io/doc/soem/

 The src/main.c provides an example that was used to do a performance evaluation of the library.

+Documentation for the original version of SOEM: https://openethercatsociety.github.io